 The purpose is to quiet the mind and allow it to perceive reality for what it is.
 It brings us insight, enlightenment, and comfortable silence in the mind.

 Excuse 3 – “Meditation is too hard.
 I can’t calm my mind.”

 Unlike many other endeavors in life, the success of our meditation efforts depends entirely on our attitude.
 It doesn’t matter how much skill we have or how much we’ve practiced meditation; if we go into it without strong expectations or an attachment to rigid goals and timeframes, then meditation can be a success.

 Meditation is not a thing; it’s a process.
 This process brings several benefits, but it is also its own benefit.
 The key is to learn to enjoy the process.
 Practice letting go of self-criticism, comparison, and expectations as soon as they arise.
 Once you figure out that meditation is not an achievement to collect, you may enjoy the process more.

 People often feel that meditation is hard when they believe they should be fighting their thoughts or actively trying to empty the mind (Harris, 2014).

 There is no fight, repression, or forcefulness about meditation.
 Fighting with thoughts will simply strengthen them and lead us to an agitated state.
 With gentle refocusing, the mind can slowly calm down.

 Meditation is simply the process of continuously regulating our attention.
 The mind may empty as a result, but holding on to that expectation or working toward it as a goal can make easy, relaxed mindfulness more elusive.
 Rather than trying to “empty the mind,” mindfulness meditation involves placing our attention on a single point, moment after moment.
-With practice, mindfulness can leave us in a calmer and more sable and enlightened state (Harris, 2014).
+With practice, mindfulness can leave us in a calmer and more stable and enlightened state (Harris, 2014).